imedix2021/amed_sgan2020/README.md

 300/300 [=================
 ```
-##  2. InceptionRexNetV2 test and comparison of two models& Statistical analysis
+##  2. InceptionRexNetV2 test and comparison of two models & statistical analysis